-During December 2024, B22mt044 contributed to the lfortran/lfortran repository by delivering three focused features that enhanced both usability and performance.
-They refactored C++ code to streamline ASR verification error messages, removing redundant prefixes and clarifying argument count diagnostics for intrinsic functions, which improved the clarity of compiler feedback.
-B22mt044 also expanded Markdown documentation to detail supported Fortran standards and compiler modes, including provisional Fortran 2023 support.
-Additionally, they improved LFortranJSON serialization by separating member and value management and introducing lazy rebuilding with a rebuild-needed flag, optimizing JSON handling performance.
-The work demonstrated thoughtful code refactoring and robust software development practices.
+During December 2024, B22mt044 contributed to the lfortran/lfortran repository by enhancing diagnostic clarity and documentation, as well as optimizing JSON handling.
+They refactored C++ code to streamline ASR verification error messages, removing redundant prefixes and clarifying argument count diagnostics for intrinsic functions.
+Their updates to Markdown documentation expanded coverage of supported Fortran standards and compiler modes, including provisional Fortran 2023 support.
+Additionally, B22mt044 improved the robustness of LFortranJSON serialization by separating member and value management and introducing lazy rebuilding with a rebuild-needed flag, which increased performance.
+The work demonstrated thoughtful code refactoring and attention to maintainability.

 Monthly summary for 2024-12 for the lfortran/lfortran repository focusing on key features delivered, major fixes, and overall impact.
 Highlights include clearer diagnostic messages in ASR verification, expanded documentation on supported Fortran standards and compiler modes (including provisional Fortran 2023 support), and robust LFortranJSON handling with lazy rebuilding to boost performance.